Experience Marlborough’s Natural Attractions

 4. The Pelorus River

 Want to see a river so majestic that it was featured in The Hobbit movies?
 The Pelorus Bridge Scenic Reserve is the entrance to a dramatic river gorge with crystal clear waters.
 Either make use of the many walking trails around the area, go camping or go kayaking down the very same part of the river that the dwarfs did in barrels!
+Find out more about the kayaking tour on Viator and Tripadvisor.

 Location: Pelorus Bridge Scenic Reserve, Havelock